dajobe/netbat/README.md

 NetBat
 ======

-Bat packages across TCP and check them for corruption.
+Bat packets across TCP and check them for corruption.

+License: Public domain - See UNLICENSE